 Research output per year

-David recently concluded work on three funded research projects: the ESRC funded Perpetrators of Modern Slavery Offences project, led by Rose Broad; the NIHR funded ADVANCE (Advancing theory and treatment approaches for males in substance misuse treatement who perpetrate intimate partner violence) Programme, led by Gail Gilchrist; and a VAHMN-funded feasibility study looking at how best to measure the long-term support needs of sexual assault survivors.
+David recently concluded work on three funded research projects: the ESRC funded Perpetrators of Modern Slavery Offences project, led by Rose Broad; the NIHR funded ADVANCE (Advancing theory and treatment approaches for males in substance misuse treatment who perpetrate intimate partner violence) Programme, led by Gail Gilchrist; and a VAHMN-funded feasibility study looking at how best to measure the long-term support needs of sexual assault survivors.
 David has previously led a number of major projects.
 These include Mapping the Contours of Human Trafficking for the N8 Policing Partnership; the ESRC funded From Boys to Men Project project which looked at what can be done to stop young men becoming perpetrators of domestic violence in later life; the European Commission funded ReADaPt Project which examined domestic abuse prevention and education across Europe; an ESRC funded study on the perpetrators of racially motivated crime and a Scottish Executive funded study on male victims of domestic abuse.
-David is also collaborating with Professor Stephen Tomsen (University of Western Sydney) on a project addressed to Disengagement from Violence, funded by the Australian Research Council and has previously conducted research for the Equalities and Human Rights Commission on Public Authorities' Responses to Targeted Violence.
-David's research on domestic abuse has informed recent public awareness campaigns to change men's behaviour, and has been cited in debates in the Houses of Parliament in the caes made for preventative education and perpetrator interventions.
+David previously collaborated with Professor Stephen Tomsen (University of Western Sydney) on a project addressed to Disengagement from Violence, funded by the Australian Research Council and has conducted research for the Equalities and Human Rights Commission on Public Authorities' Responses to Targeted Violence.
+David's research on domestic abuse has informed recent public awareness campaigns to change men's behaviour, and has been cited in debates in the Houses of Parliament in the cases made for preventative education and perpetrator interventions.

 Recent blogs and video diaries I have produced, include: